kengreim/ZOA-Helper/README.md

 # ZOA-Helper
 ZOA Helper is a command line tool for use by members of the Virtual Oakland ARTCC (https://oakartcc.org/) on the VATSIM Network.

+Command-line features include:
+- Retrieve real-world IFR flightplans from the FlightAware IFR Analyzer
+- Quick-open routes in SkyVector in the default web browser
+- Search ZOA TEC routes for flights originating and terminating within ZOA
+- Search LOAs for applicable routing rules for flights originating in ZOA and terminating in ZLA, ZSE or ZLC
+- Retrieve SIDs and STARs for a given airport, and open a selected chart in the default web browser
+- Convert ICAO codes to "full names" for airports, airlines and aircraft
+---

 ## How to Run
 ### Executable
 _Coming Soon_